tomaszmichalak/coding-interview/README.md

 - `-s` : Don't capture output (allows print statements and logging to show)
 - `-v` : Verbose mode (shows test names)
 - `--log-cli-level=DEBUG` : Show logging messages at DEBUG level and above

-## Two Pointers

-### Problem 1: Pair with Target Sum
-- return indices of the two numbers such that they add up to a specific target
-- it can be any (a single) pair, not necessarily unique